-The site is bound by Captain Cook Drive on the south and the Towra Point Nature Reserve to the north (Woolooware Bay), which contains a significant portion (approximately 50%) of Sydney's remaining mangrove population.
-The nature reserve is listed as a Ramsar site of international importance.
+The site is bound by Captain Cook Drive on the south and the Towra Point Aquatic Reserve to the north (Woolooware Bay) which contains a significant mangrove population.

 Adjacent to the site on the east is a low rise commercial building housing a Fitness First gym and a petrol station.
 To the west of the site (past the Solander Playing Fields) is a significant industrial area (North Caringbah/ Taren Point).
 On the south of Captain Cook Drive is Woolooware Golf Course and Woolooware High School (refer Figure 1).